huythinhnguyen/2wheel_lite_sim/devlog.md

 ### 08/17/22:
 - Try to Finish the Cue and the Avoidance loops.
-Test the Cue completely first!
+Tested Cues
+- Need to work on the Avoid v, omega function

 ### 08/16/22:
 - Working on _get_onset_distance.
 Finished need test.